scheinerman/Mazes.jl/README.md

 A new (random) maze is created with `Maze(r,c)` where `r` and `c` are integers that are at least two.

 To see the maze on the screen, use `draw(M)`.
-Then to see the solution to the maze, use `draw_ans(M)`.
+Then, to see the solution to the maze, use `draw_ans(M)`.

 ### Example